sanjit-bhat/dotfiles/README.md

 Sanjit's Dotfiles
 =================

-Steps for setting up these dotfiles:
+Steps for setting up dev environment:
 1. Clone this repo.
 1. Run `./install` to link everything and automatically clone the submodules.
 1. Install `homebrew` for package management.